Wing Commander Soundtrack (FM Towns), David Govett / George Sanger / Nenad Vugrinec, 1992

 That’s not to say the fanfare is the only provider of melodic ideas on this soundtrack.
 Far from it – even on tense militaristic underscore like “Commander’s Office” that in lesser hands would invite a half-hearted composing effort, Govett and Sanger’s music has sufficient melodic backbone to emotionally involve listeners.
 The fact that almost all of Wing Commander’s compositions feature at least one strong melody is crucial.
 While many pieces run for less than one minute, they still feel worthwhile because of their engaging melodies.
 What also helps to make this collection of often brief tracks palatable is the clever album sequencing.
 Tracks are combined into smoothly flowing larger constructs and it’s impressive how this gives even shorter pieces a place within the album arc, ensuring that the game’s cinematic storytelling ambitions register with full force.
 From Wing Commander onwards, game and film scores would be inextricably intertwined.
 Now the challenge was for game music to gain inspiration from its older cousin, rather than to just imitate it.

-Out of the many Wing Commander ports, the 1992 FM Towns version has arguably the best version of the score, surpassing the PC soundtrack.
-Prepared by Origin’s Nenad Vugrinec, the FM Towns score is a faithful adaptation of the existing material, only adding a few flourishes like snare drums on a few tracks.
-The synths Vugrinec uses for Red Book playback are more life-like than those used by the Roland MT-32, although it’s not a quantum leap.
-What makes the FM Towns version of this score feel significantly bigger and more dramatic is the fact that it places the instruments in more far more spacious, vibrant acoustics – exactly what you would want for these cinematic compositions.
+Out of the many Wing Commander ports, the 1992 FM Towns release has arguably the best version of the score, surpassing the PC soundtrack.
+Prepared by Origin’s Nenad Vugrinec, the FM Towns score is a faithful adaptation of the existing material, only adding some flourishes like snare drums on a few tracks.
+The synths Vugrinec deploys for Red Book playback are more life-like than those used by the Roland MT-32, although it’s not a quantum leap.
+What makes the FM Towns version of this score feel significantly bigger and more dramatic is the fact that it places the instruments in far more spacious, vibrant acoustics – exactly what you would want for these cinematic compositions.

 Other ports of the Wing Commander soundtrack don’t fare as well as the FM Towns conversion, even though they stick to the original score’s material (apart from the Sega CD game).